code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson.md

 BaseX is an XML database engine that allows you to work with XML documents.
 You can work with it from the command line, but it also provides a simple GUI.

 It implements XQuery 3.1/XPath 2.0 according to the W3C standard.
+The syntax and functions specified by the consortium can be used in BaseX.

 That means we can work with XML fragments, XML files, or databases of XML documents by using XPath and XQuery.
 BaseX also provides visualizations, simple search and its own set of [commands](http://docs.basex.org/wiki/Commands) which won't be covered in this lesson.

 * Input Bar: where you can input your XPath expressions or XQuery queries in a single line
 * Editor: write and edit XQuery code, XML
 * Result: query result window
-* Query Info: processing information from your XPath/XQuery statements
+* Query Info: processing information when you run your XPath/XQuery statements - used to troubleshoot errors and provide runtime statistics
 * Tree View: provides a tree visualization of your XML document

 Looking at `xpath-xquery/data-books/books.xml`:**